 Can Facebook change this?
 It will be trying.

-“Today, we’re announcing a change to the way we rank videos in News Feed to adjust the value we give to how much of a video is watched,” a Facebook blog announced.
+“Today, we’re announcing a change to the way we rank videos in News Feed to adjust the value we give to how much of a video is watched,” a Facebook blog announced on Thursday.
 “One of the signals we look at is ‘percent completion’ — the percent of each video you watch — to help us understand which videos you enjoyed.